On the Detection of Shared Data Manipulation in Distributed Optimization

 The detection models discussed above are data-driven with no detectability guarantees.
-Conversely,~\cite{munsing2018cybersecurity} proposes an analytical detection method for convex problems via checking the convexity of the attacker's subproblem in the ADMM algorithm.
-The method in~\cite{munsing2018cybersecurity} estimates the Hessian matrices for the objectives of the neighboring agents' local subproblems.
+Conversely,~\cite{munsing2018cybersecurity} proposes an analytical detection method for convex problems.
+The method in~\cite{munsing2018cybersecurity} estimates the Hessian matrix of the subproblems' augmented Lagrangian using the shared data.
 If the estimated Hessians are not positive semidefinite, which is necessary for convexity, then there is data manipulation.
 This method requires shared data from a large number of iterations.
-Moreover, numerical issues may arise due to poor matrix conditioning when estimating the Hessian matrices, especially for subproblem solutions that are close to the optimal solution.
-Thus,~\cite{munsing2018cybersecurity} uses additional shared data iterates to improve conditioning at the expense of more computations.
-Nevertheless, these challenges may cause inaccurate estimations, potentially resulting in false negatives.
-Moreover, the method in~\cite{munsing2018cybersecurity} is only applicable to convex problems.
+Moreover, numerical issues may arise due to poor matrix conditioning when estimating Hessian matrices, especially for solutions that are close to the optimal solution.
+Thus, the method requires shared data from a large number of iterations to improve conditioning at the expense of more computations.
+Nevertheless, these challenges may cause inaccurate estimates, potentially resulting in false positives.
+Moreover, the detection method in~\cite{munsing2018cybersecurity} is limited to convex problems.